Oklahoma City Child Custody Lawyer

 - The mental and physical health of each parent

-- The ability of each parent to provide for the child's needs
+- The ability of each parent to meet the child’s needs

 - Any history of domestic violence or abuse